aammya8/cse15l-lab-reports/lab-report-5.md

 *Expected output*:
 *Output of my implementation*:
 *Output of provided implementation*:

-*How I found different result*: put results from my implementation and provided implementation into seperate `txt` files and used `diff`
+*How I found different result*:
+* Put results from my implementation and provided implementation into seperate `txt` files and used `diff`

 *Correct implementation*:
 * Add text here